 The hospital quality metrics used for ranking South Korean hospitals are published by the national Health Insurance Review & Assessment Service (HIRA).
 Besides other activities, HIRA monitors the health care system through on-site investigations of hospitals, quality assessments, medical claim reviews, etc. HIRA provides an open-data platform with assessments of different quality indicators.
 For this project, the following indicators from hospital investigations were used:

-- $\circ$ ICU evaluation
+- o ICU evaluation

-- o Acute disease evaluation
+- Acute disease evaluation

+- Chronic disease evaluation

-- o Cancer Disease Evaluation
+- Cancer Disease Evaluation

-• Drug evaluation
+- Drug evaluation

 HIRA publishes ratings for each category, based on the results of their evaluation.
 The ratings for each indicator are presented on a 5-point scale.